ikiugu/SkyTrack/README.md

 ## Overview

-This system is designed around Emirates-like operations: users can search, book, and check-in for flights, receive live gate changes and delays, and chat with an AI assistant—all powered by Spring Boot, Kafka, GraphQL, and Jetpack Compose.
+This system is designed around airline-scale operations: users can search, book, and check-in for flights, receive live gate changes and delays, and chat with an AI assistant—all powered by Spring Boot, Kafka, GraphQL, and Jetpack Compose.

 ## Architecture